Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 * A website of said business so they can get necessary information

-* Have street view so they know exactly what the street and business looks like from the from
+* Have street view so they know exactly what the street and business looks like from the from the road

 *	(Most important) do it in a time efficient way